vegaprotocol/documentation/docs/concepts/assets/asset-framework.md

 When an asset has successfully been proposed and approved through governance, the asset bridge will then need to be updated.
 Vega validators automatically create a multisig bundle - a collection of signatures indicating their approval of the update.
 That bundle is then submitted to the bridge before the asset can be deposited and used.

+Assets from other chains can also be swapped for assets that are enabled on Vega using Squid router.
+These assets

 ### ERC-20 tokens
-The first Vega asset bridge targets the ERC-20 token standard.
-Ethereum holds and provides access to the majority of the currencies either natively or bridged and wrapped currencies from other chains.
-By focusing on Ethereum first, Vega markets get the most value for the least effort and complexity.
+The Vega asset bridges target the ERC-20 token standard.

 ERC-20 is a ubiquitous smart contract interface that allows users to mint, issue, and transfer tokens safely and easily between users, exchanges, and protocols.
-By creating a bridge first to ERC-20 assets, Vega users can propose using assets like Tether, USDC, Wrapped BTC, Wrapped ETH, and thousands of others.
+Vega users can propose using assets like Tether, USDC, Wrapped BTC, Wrapped ETH, and thousands of other ERC-20 assets.

 ### Diagram: ERC-20 asset bridge